Database

 .searchable(). - Automatic migrations — new columns are added when you change the schema; no migration files.

-- Zod validation — every
+- Dependency-free validation — every

 - Incremental sync —